 Country Before 2004 After 2004-2005 contact, ensure that the child can fit in kindergarten, when visiting home provide support measures at home, stay in centre for parents and children or other parents supportive measures).
 In the same way the Child Welfare Services also seek to implement measures stimulating the child's leisure activity, or ensure that the child will be offered education or work, or the opportunity to live away from home.
 The services can also put the home under supervision of an appointed child's guide.
-Poland 1999 Governmental Guidelines for ECI 1999 Governmental Resolution for ECI 2005-2007 programme 'Early multi-specialised co- ordinated and continuous help for disabled children and their families' 2009 preparation by the Ministry of Education of a system for monitoring the effectiveness of ECI Portugal 1986 Comprehensive Education system Act1997 Decree establishing financial subsidiesfor families1997 Regulation establishing financialsupport for early intervention projects1999 Joint Executive Regulation (Ministries ofHealth, Education and Social Security) definingthe guidelines for ECI 2009 Act creating a National System for ECI as a joint responsibility of the Ministries of Health, Education and Social Security
+Poland 1999 Governmental Guidelines for ECI 1999 Governmental Resolution for ECI 2005-2007 programme 'Early multi-specialised co- ordinated and continuous help for disabled children and their families' 2009 preparation by the Ministry of Education of a system for monitoring the effectiveness of ECI Portugal 1986 Comprehensive Education system Act 1997 Decree establishing financial subsidies for families 1997 Regulation establishing financial support for early intervention projects 1999 Joint Executive Regulation (Ministries of Health, Education and Social Security) defining the guidelines for ECI 2009 Act creating a National System for ECI as a joint responsibility of the Ministries of Health, Education and Social Security

 Country Before 2004 After 2004-2005 Slovenia In Slovenia there is no special legislation for ECI.
 Health care and prevention is under the Ministry of Health.
-During 2009/10 a Law on equal opportunities for people with disabilities and a Law for equal conditions for children with SEN are both being prepared.
-Spain 1982 Social integration of people with disabilities Act 2005, the II.
-Action Plan on Disability of the Community of Madrid has included ECI provision 2006 laws regulating inclusive education and dependency in social system for persons with disabilities, including specific issues for children from 0 1997-2002 The I. Action Plan on Disabilities of Madrid , aimed at estimating the real incidence of child developmental disorders to 3 2006 educational law at national level has a firm commitment to inclusive education and to increase free pre-schools centres (from 0 to 3) at a regional level by 2000 publication of the 'Early Intervention White Book' , laying out the principles for future ECI developments 2002 Education Act on Quality of Education re-established 0-3 as a social-educational period 2003 Equal opportunities and against Discrimination Act, new disposals mainly referred to accessibility issues Sweden 1995 School Act (from) 1982 Health and Medical Service Act, Social Welfare, Services and Assistance for the Disabled Act 2001 Social Welfare Act
+Spain disabilities Act 1995 Royal Decree on the organisation of education for pupils with special educational needs 1997-2002 The I. Action Plan on Disabilities of Madrid, aimed at estimating the real incidence of child developmental disorders 2000 publication of the 'Early Intervention White Book', laying out the principles for future ECI developments 2002 Education Act on Quality of Education re-established 0-3 as a social-educational period 2003 Equal opportunities and against Discrimination Act, new disposals mainly 2006 educational law at national level has a firm commitment to inclusive education and to increase free pre-schools centres (from 0 to 3) at a regional level by means of 'Plan Educa3' (2009).
+Sweden referred to accessibility issues 1995 School Act (from) 1982 Health and Medical Service Act, Social Welfare, Services and Assistance for the Disabled Act 2001 Social Welfare Act

-Country Before 2004 After 2004-2005 Switzerland Cantonal legislation Cantonal legislation In preparation a 'Inter-cantonal agreement on collaboration in the domain of Special Needs Education, obliging cantons to include ECI under SNE, cost-free for families' United Kingdom (England) by the Special Educational Needs and Disability Act (2001): Requires Early Years settings for children under five not to treat disabled children less favourably and to make 'reasonable adjustments' to include children in mainstream settings or activities.
-2001 SEN Code of Practice 2002 SEN Code of Practice for Wales: Provides guidance on the provision of additional support for children with SEN and disabilities in mainstream or universal settings and schools for children under five.
-Reflects assumption in education law that children will normally be educated in mainstream settings.
-2003 'Together from the Start': Joint guidance 2005 National Service Framework for Children and Maternity services 2006 National Service Framework for Children, Young People and Maternity Services in Wales: Sets national standards for service delivery for children and young people, including ECI services for children under five with SEN and disability.
+Country Before 2004 After 2004-2005 Switzerland Cantonal legislation Cantonal legislation In preparation a 'Inter-cantonal agreement on collaboration in the domain of Special Needs Education, obliging cantons to include ECI under SNE, cost-free for families' United Kingdom (England) 2005 National Service Framework for Children and Maternity services 2006 National Service Framework for Children, Young People and Maternity Services in Wales: Sets national standards for service delivery for children and young people, including ECI services for children under five with SEN and disability.
 Requires and supports the development of key worker services.
 (Statutory requirement in England from 2008) Early Years Foundation Stage: Regulatory and quality framework for the provision of learning, development and care for children between birth and the academic year in which they turn five.
 Promotes inclusion and personalised learning for children with SEN and disability.